 The first paragraph of a news article is called the lead.
-The lead is usually less than 25 words, and gives an overview of the event or story.
+The lead is usually less than 25 words and gives an overview of the event or story.
 The lead will often explain WHO, WHAT, WHEN, WHERE, and WHY.
-The reason for this is that when many people read newspapers, they often only read the first few paragraphs of a story, so journalists try to present all the important information first.
+This is because when many people read newspapers, they often only read the first few paragraphs of a story, so journalists try to present all the important information first.